 HOLMAN, JAMES SANDERS (1804–1867).
-James Sanders Holman, soldier, public official, and entrepreneur, the son of Isaac and Anne (Wigglesworth) Holman, was born in Harrison County, Kentucky, on February 7, 1804, and moved to Lincoln County, Tennessee, in 1817.
-In 1822 he married his cousin Martha Wilson Holman; they had nine children.
+James Sanders Holman, soldier, public official, entrepreneur, and first mayor of Houston, the son of Isaac and Polly Anne (Wiggleworth) Holman, was born in Murfreesboro, Tennessee, on February 7, 1804, and moved to Lincoln County, Tennessee, in 1817.
+On February 23, 1822, he married his cousin Martha Wilson Holman, daughter of Hardy and Elizabeth Holman; they had at least eight children.
 Holman and his brother, William W. Holman, arrived in San Augustine from Tennessee in the fall of 1834.
 Their father and two younger brothers arrived by the end of the year, and their mother and three sisters arrived on March 21, 1835.
 James Holman fought in the siege of Bexar, for which he was awarded land by the Republic of Texas and later by the state.

 By 1836 Holman was an agent of Augustus C. and John K. Allen, the founders of Houston.
 Signatures of Holman, the Allen brothers, and Thomas J. Gazley, a signer of the Texas Declaration of Independence, are on the original 1836 survey of Houston by Gail Borden, Jr., and Thomas H. Borden.
 In August 1837, as agent for the Houston Town Company, Holman advertised lots and a bank to be located in the new town by the Texas Railroad, Navigation, and Banking Company.
 He served as the first mayor of Houston from August 28, 1837, through November 1837.
 In August 1838 he ran unsuccessfully for Congress.
 Holman served as clerk of the Houston-Galveston district court from February 1839 until April 1841.